PROST!

 Brief notes:

 Commissioned by Rianxo Music School Wind Orchestra.
-First performance was given by Rianxo Music School Wind Orchestra, conducted by Rafael Collazo at Rianxo Municipal Auditorium, Spain, May 1, 2014.
-Is affectionately dedicated to Ismael Iglesias.
+First performance was given by Rianxo Music School Wind Orchestra, conducted by Rafael Collazo, at Rianxo Municipal Auditorium (Spain) on May 1, 2014.
+It is affectionately dedicated to Ismael Iglesias.

 Prost! is a concert pasodoble (double-step) written for wind orchestra.
-The origin of this passionate form of music is disputed, although shares characteristics with the march form.
-The facts known about it – due to physical historical evidence – are that it was being written as early as the 18th century, since Spain has pasodoble scores dating back to 1780; that it was incorporated into comedies and adopted as a regulatory step for the Spanish infantry; do not being introduced into bullfights until the 19th century.
-Its most common structure is adjusted to the march form, that is: (Introduction) – AA – BB – (Bridge) – Trio – Bridge – Trio – (Coda).
-The sections between brackets are flexibles and sometimes the AA is repeated before the first trio (completing a ternary form).
+The origin of this passionate form of music is disputed, although it shares characteristics with the march form.
+The facts known about it, due to physical historical evidence, are that it was being written as early as the 18th century, as Spain has pasodoble scores dating back to 1780.
+It was incorporated into comedies and adopted as a regulatory step for the Spanish infantry, but it was not introduced into bullfights until the 19th century.
+Its most common structure is adjusted to the march form, which is: (Introduction) – AA – BB – (Bridge) – Trio – Bridge – Trio – (Coda).
+The sections between brackets are flexible, and sometimes the AA is repeated before the first trio, completing a ternary form.